Trinitynt14/WHSTechNotes/journal.md

 I think it's because you never really know who can see what you publish.
 It can put you in danger unintetionally.You can always use vpns or use secure networks or sites.oh yeah i defintially have.
 I accidently unintentially posted what school I go to so now i always double check my post.You can always just limit what information i give out.
 # november 12,2024
 A current event happening right now is the election.
 There's a lot going on that I think require problem solving skills.
 Like they're recounting some balets because things burned down and votes weren't counted.I think it'd be good if they stored this data in a cloud like automatically or something that way if things like this happen it wouldnt take so long to count lost votes.
+# november 19,2024
+I think it def makes packaging fatser to get food out faster and it makes food better and could keep it fresher for longer.
+I think it's bad to rely on because if somethin gbreals we could be doomed or if something were to fall into the machine without knowledge you're also cooked.